 Since bone replacement becomes more complex over time, dental implants are easier to place when teeth are extracted.

-Dental implants are more easily placed when teeth are first extracted because bone replacement becomes more complex as time passes.
 The great news?
 Implants act just like your natural teeth.
-They safeguard and preserve your bone structure, oral health and appearance.
-Dr. Richard Rolle, Jr. will provide you with options so that you can make the most informed decision concerning tooth replacement.
+They help maintain your bone structure, oral health, and appearance.
+Dr. Richard Rolle, Jr. will discuss your options and help you make an informed decision for tooth replacement.

-Dental implant placement is a team effort between an oral and maxillofacial surgeon and a restorative dentist.
+Dental implant placement requires an oral & maxillofacial surgeon and restorative dentist.
 Dr. Rolle performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary.
-The restorative dentist (your dentist) fits and makes the permanent prosthesis.
-Your dentist will also make any temporary prosthesis needed during the implant process.
+Your dentist fits and creates the temporary and permanent restorations.